ivanzakharov/docs/development-guidelines/overview.md

 ## Financial dimensions

-- No 'Custom dimensions' allowed for implementation project.<br/>Each using 'Custom dimension' should be replaced with backed entity (with separate setup form) and setup table.
+- No 'Custom dimensions' allowed for implementation project.<br/>Each financial dimension should be implemented with own table (backed entity) and separate setup form.
-  See example with [Dimension].

 - Each financial dimension attribute should mapped with 'Dimension attribute type' (base enum) value and therefore used in the code.
-  Dimension attribute type specified at initial setup for each financial dimension (dimension attribute) and can't be changed.
+  Dimension attribute type is specified at creation of finencial dimension (_Dimension attribute_ table) and can't be changed.

 ## Comments